MuindiStephen/React-Rick-Morty-API/README.md

 - react filters
 - react search
 - react dynamic pages in routing
+## DevOps
+- SonarCloud/Sonar Cube - an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs and code smells on 29 programming language

 > Noticeables : Deploying to azure cloud is failing.